Skip to content

 Note that for any snapshot, all file paths marked with "ADDED" or "EXISTING" may appear at most once across all manifest files in the snapshot.
 If a file path appears more than once, the results of the scan are undefined.
 Reader implementations may raise an error in this case, but are not required to do so.

-Delete files that match the query filter must be applied to data files at read time, limited by the scope of the delete file using the following rules.
+Delete files and deletion vector metadata that match the filters must be applied to data files at read time, limited by the following scope rules.

 • A position delete file must be applied to a data file when all of the following are true: